Club Purchases and Funding

 Requesting Money

-• These requests must be submitted through T-Bird Connections on the Funding Request form, and adhere to the conditions and criteria set in this policy
+• These requests must be submitted through the Funding Request form located on this page, and adhere to the conditions and criteria set in the current SUUSA Finance Policies.

-• Requests should be submitted to the Budget and Finance Committee four [4] weeks before they are intended to be used.
+• Requests should be submitted to the Budget and Finance Committee at least four [4] weeks prior to the intended date of use.
+Any requests received less than at least four weeks in advance cannot be guaranteed to be discussed or provided.

 Club Fundraising